nightbot/docs/app-beta.md

 * Play/Pause Toggle: `Play/Pause Media Key`
 * Volume Up: `Ctrl/Cmd` + `Shift` + `U`
 * Volume Down: `Ctrl/Cmd` + `Shift` + `D`

-## Spotify

-Unfortunately Spotify has discontinued the RPC API we were using to control Spotify, so support for it has been removed.
-Due to licensing issues it's unlikely Spotify integration will return.

 ### Copyright FYI